 A total of 267 animals were found new homes, which is an increase of almost 25% on the 214 total in 2019.
 This breaks down as follows:

 In addition to the adoptions above, 13 animals were also returned to their owners.

 This is a huge achievement in a year when the Covid-19 Lockdown hit us extremely hard in March, reducing our ability to rescue and rehome animals in the normal way.
-We are still suffering the effects of restrictions and the latest Lockdown, but have adapted to new ways of working despite being forced to close the Centre to public visitors.
+We are still suffering the effects of restrictions, but have adapted to new ways of working despite being forced to close the Centre to public visitors.
 The credit for our increased rehoming numbers must go to our new Centre management and our dedicated staff, who have continued to work very hard to keep all the animals safe and maintain our adoption efforts in very difficult circumstances.

 Throughout the pandemic, we have continued to process applications for our cat neutering vouchers.
 A total of 862 vouchers were issued to residents of Cornwall and Isles of Scilly, at a cost of £34,480.
 We also offered Welfare Assistance vouchers to provide a small contribution to owners on means-tested benefits who are struggling to pay vet bills; 58 welfare vouchers were issued, amounting to £2,435.

 Our free cat micro-chipping vouchers for owners on means-tested benefits only came to 14 for the whole year, which is disappointing.
 We cannot stress enough the importance of micro-chipping, having experienced several happy reunions of missing cats and their owners.

 The Bull Breed neutering scheme which we run in conjunction with Devon and Cornwall Police, only requested support for 1 dog at a cost of £158, but this was reduced due to Covid-19 and we expect demand to pick up during 2021.